chrisvugrinec/pod-identity-demo/README.md

 - Application

 Cluster and Personal/ Non Personal has to do with IAM related to cluster management and Usage (for eg accessing the API with kubectl)
-Application can use AAD authentication in several way, using the (managed) Pod identities is currently the way to go.
+Application can use AAD authentication in several ways, using the (managed) Pod identities is currently the recommendation.
-Here you use an Assigned ID (MI/SP) and link this to your APP/POD
+Here you use an User Assigned Managed ID and link this to your APP/POD

 In order to setup aad-pod-identies you need to deploy some CRDs, most notable: